marlens123/ponds_extended/README.md

 # Detection of Melt Ponds on Arctic Sea Ice from Infrared Images

+Melt ponds are pools of water on Arctic sea ice that have a strong influence on the Arctic energy budget by increasing the amount of sunlight that is absorbed.
+Accurate quantitative analysis of melt ponds is important for improving Arctic climate model predictions.

 The objective of this repository is to develop a segmentation tool that partitions TIR images into sea ice, melt pond and ocean classes.
 The current model is a U-net with ResNet34 backbone, pretrained on ImageNet.

 ---------------------------------------